LiuYuancheng/PLC_and_RTU_Simulator/S7Comm_RTU_Simulator/Readme.md

 - `RealWorldConnector`: A UDP client to fetch and parse the data from the real world simulation app and update the real world components. (i.e. Simulate fetching the electrical signal from sensors and change the switches' state, For the RTU sensor reading, the message format is `{ "timestamp" : <timesstamp val>, "sensor1": [<sensor1 data>, <data1 type>], ..., "sensor N": [<sensorN data>, <dataN type>] }`)
 - `s7CommService`: A sub-threading service to run the S7Comm server parallel with the main program thread to handle the OT system level-2/3 components request.
-- `rtuSimuInterface`: A interface class with the basic function for the user to inherit it to build their RTU module.
+- `rtuSimuInterface`: A interface class with the basic RTU function for the user to inherit it to build their RTU module.

 #### Module 2: snap7Comm